angrygoats/yaml-config/README.md

 # Dynamic Configurator for Rust

-The dynamic configuration library is simple: it takes an arbitrary YAML file, parses it into a common format, and returns a dictionary of configurations and their keys.
+The dynamic configuration library is simple: it takes an arbitrary YAML file, parses it into a common format, and returns a hashmap of configurations and their keys.
 It supports environment loading as well.

 Take for example the following: